Umami Pot

 • Green onions / scallions

-In particular, using naganegi is recommended because it adds a distinctive flavor to the dish.
-It can also be substituted with regular leeks.
+In particular, naganegi is recommended because it adds a distinctive flavor to the dish.
+Regular leeks can also be used as a substitute.

-I find that pork adds richness to the curry without overpowering its flavor, while beef provides a stronger taste to the dish.
-For this reason, I recommend using beef because its flavor pairs exceptionally well with curry.
+I find that pork adds richness to the curry without overpowering its flavor, while beef brings a bolder, more distinctive taste to the dish.
+For this reason, I recommend using beef, as its flavor pairs exceptionally well with curry.

-Regardless of your choice of meat, using fatty cuts is advisable.
-You can also opt for chicken or seafood.
+Regardless of your choice of meat, it is best to use fatty cuts.
+You can also opt for chicken or seafood as alternatives.

 Introduction to Japanese curry

-Some readers may not be familiar with Japanese curry, so I will briefly touch on it.
+Some of you may not be familiar with Japanese curry, so I will give a brief overview.

-Japanese curry differs from Indian or Thai curries in that it has a milder spice profile.
+Japanese curry differs from Indian and Thai curries in that it has a milder spice profile.
 It has a thick, stew-like texture that is rich yet mild, with a subtle sweetness.
-This distinctive texture and flavor have gained popularity worldwide, and it has become recognized as "Japanese Curry."
-Japanese curry can be made at home using curry roux or curry powder sold by Japanese manufacturers.
+This distinctive texture and flavor have gained popularity worldwide, and it has become known as "Japanese curry."
+Japanese curry can be made at home using curry roux or curry powder produced by Japanese manufacturers.

-The curry used for curry udon is also Japanese curry.
+The curry used in curry udon is also Japanese curry.
 Its mellow flavor harmonizes perfectly with dashi broth.
-You should be able to find Japanese curry roux at your local grocery store or Asian market, so please check it out.
+You can usually find Japanese curry roux at your local grocery store or Asian market, so be sure to look for it.

 Using leftover curry?

 In Japanese households, it is common to make curry udon using leftover curry from curry rice.
-Some people even make extra curry when preparing curry rice specifically to use for curry udon.
+Some people even make extra curry when preparing curry rice specifically so they can use it later for curry udon.

 Even when using leftover curry, you can follow the same steps in this recipe.
-In that case, adjust the ingredients based on the amount of leftover curry you have.
+In that case, adjust the other ingredients based on how much leftover curry you have.

 Japanese Curry Udon